bithost-gmbh/pdfviewhelpers/Documentation/ViewHelpers/HtmlViewHelper/Index.rst

 Rendering any html content using TCPDF's method ``writeHTML``.
 The default text settings are those from generalText.
 It is possible to include a css style tag and also inline styles.
 This ViewHelper is especially useful for rendering Rich Text.

+Please note that the use of CSS within a style tag can lead to parsing issues with Fluid, use an external style sheet in that case.

 **Basic Usage**
 ::